01Cramer/github-profiler-api/README.md

 # GitHub-profiler-API

 ## GitHub-Profiler-API is a simple API built in Flask.
-It allows  you to get basic information about GitHub users, and the languages they use in their repositories, in a very simple and clear way.
+It allows  you to get basic information about GitHub users, and the languages (with bytes of code) they use in their repositories, in a very simple and clear way.

 This project is a recruitment task I received at the beginning of my journey with programming, and at that time, I wasn't able to do it.
 Now, after some time, I decided to go back to this task, and it turned out to be very simple.